guardian/content-api-local-proxy/README.md

 📝 Fill in `.env`

-🎭 Make sure you have CAPI credentials from Janus
+🎭 [For preview] Make sure you have CAPI credentials from Janus

 🔌 Run `./script/start`